Advances in the Large Area Picosecond Photo-Detector (LAPPD): 8" x 8" MCP-PMT with Capacitively Coupled Readout: Conclusions

 \section{Conclusions}

-The Gen-II LAPPD with the capacitively coupled readout has demonstrated performance results similar to those of the Gen-I LAPPD with the stripline direct readout.
+The Gen-II LAPPD with the capacitively coupled readout has demonstrated performance results similar to those of the Gen-I LAPPD with the stripline direct readout, as shown in Table \ref{table:nonlin}.
 The former offers the advantage of user-friendly flexibility in designing the external readout board, allowing the Gen-II LAPPD to be both multi-purpose and application-specific.

 The LAPPD is an excellent candidate for collider experiments for HEP and NP research, non-accelerator neutrino and rare-event experiments, TOF-PET systems, and nuclear non-proliferation applications.
 The LAPPD is currently in full production mode at Incom, Inc. Both Gen-I and Gen-II LAPPDs, glass or ceramic, are available today with either 10 $\mu$m or 20 $\mu$m pore size MCPs upon request.